Refugees and Asylum Seekers

 Concise care programme Refugees and Asylum Seekers

-There are several treatment programmes for the posttraumatic complaints: BEP-TG, BEPP, EMDR and NET, and also for families as a whole.
+There are several treatment programmes for the posttraumatic complaints: BEP-TG, BEPP, EMDR NET, (also: NET online) and Traumatic Grief; and for families as a whole too.

 "My wife feels guilty about the death of our four-year-old son and about the problems our eldest son has had since that time.
 She believes she can never be a good mother again.
 For myself, I also think I’m to blame for the problems of our family.
 Because of my political activities and our flight my family was in danger.
 I was fighting for peace in my country, but I couldn’t as yet explain to my eldest son why I was doing it.

-If we hadn’t been treated at Foundation Centrum '45 our family would have remained what it was: three people who don’t understand each other.
+If we hadn’t been treated at ARQ Centrum’45 our family would have remained what it was: three people who don’t understand each other.
 Now I feel safer, because we have had time to deal with the uncertainties in our family.
 We are now able to distinguish between 'then' and 'now'.
 We cautiously look towards the future again".